simu/go-icinga2-client/README.md

 ## Supported Icinga objects

-So far, supported are hostgroups, hosts and services.
+So far, supported are hostgroups, hosts, services.
+Downtimes are supported readonly.